laberning/openrowingmonitor/README.md

 **FTMS Indoor Bike** is widely adopted by training applications for bike training.
 The simulated Indoor Bike offers metrics such as power and distance to the biking application.
 So why not use your rowing machine to row up a mountain in Zwift, Bkool, Sufferfest or similar :-)

-## Why it all started
+## How it all started

 I originally started this project, because my rowing machine (Sportstech WRX700) has a very simple computer and I wanted to build something with a clean and simple interface that calculates more realistic metrics.
+Also, this was a good reason to learn a bit more about Bluetooth and all its specifics.

 The original proof of concept version started as a sketch on an ardunio, but when I started adding things like a web frontend and BLE I moved it to the much more powerful Raspberry Pi.
 Maybe using a Raspi for this small IoT-project is a bit of an overkill, but it has the capacity for further features such as syncing training data or rowing games.
 And it has USB-Ports that I can use to charge my phone while rowing :-)